Iowa Traffic Tickets

 Iowa Fines and Penalties

-If you are unable to challenge speeding tickets or other types of citations in Iowa, you will need to pay driving fines timely and properly.
-Traffic fines in Iowa may differ based on the county of residence and the type of infraction committed.
-Some of the most common Iowa traffic violations and their scheduled fines are as follows:
+If you are unable to challenge speeding tickets in Iowa or other types of citations, you will need to pay driving fines timely and properly.
+Fines may differ based on the county of residence and the type of infraction committed.
+Some of the most common violations and their scheduled fines are as follows:

 - Registration violation – $20